-Formed in 1989, the Group consists of people who are actively working on research into some aspect of the history of the Faversham area and its people.
-Its aims are twofold: to provide networking opportunities and to encourage the publication of members’ research to the highest level and quality.
-The Faversham Historians are independent of the Society although many of them are members.
+Originally formed in 1986, the Faversham Historians Group consisted of people who undertook an astonishing amount of research into some aspect of the history of the Faversham area and its people.
+Led by Arthur Percival, Duncan Harrington, Patricia Hyde and John Owen, its aims were twofold: to provide networking opportunities and to encourage the publication of members’ research to the highest level and quality.
+The Faversham Historians were independent of the Society although many of them were members.